 Learn five ways to prep your home for school!

 Prep your home for school with these five tips.
-Whether you are homeschooling, remote learning, or sending your kids to school, we all need to prep our homes.
+We start school on August 21st so I have been focusing on savoring summer and doing a little bit of prep here and there.
+Whether homeschooling or sending your kids to school, we all need to prep our homes.
 These tips will help you get ready for the school year ahead!

 Don’t forget to download the Back to School Guide to help you cultivate an intentional school year!

 5 Ways to Prep Your Home for School

 1) Clothing Organization

 Take some time to review your kids’ clothes and sort out what does not fit anymore.
 Make a list of essentials needed.
 This will help you focus when you go shopping on what you actually need.

 Depending on your weather, you may need to purchase some fall clothes.
 Since we live in the south and it does not really get cold until November (maybe) I usually wait for the fall clothes.

 School equals lots of papers so it is helpful to have a system set up to handle the papers.
 Here are some of our favorite methods: